Maximizing CNN Accelerator Efficiency Through Resource Partitioning: Evaluation

-As the throughput rises, so does the on-chip memory required.
-On the 485T FPGA, the 1.31x throughput improvement comes at a cost of 1.22x higher BRAM usage.
-On the 690T, the throughput improvement of the Multi-CLP designs grows to 1.51x, requiring 1.46x higher BRAM usage.
-It's natural that, as the rate of computation increases, the amount of data that must be kept on-chip will also increase commensurately.
-However, it is interesting to note that there is actually a tradeoff between the number of BRAMs used and off-chip memory bandwidth required.
-We can save bandwidth by adding more input and output buffers, or we can reduce the size of those buffers at the cost of higher bandwidth.
+As the rate of computation increases, the amount of data that must be kept on chip increase commensurately.
+On the 485T FPGA, the 1.31x throughput improvement comes at a cost of 1.18x higher BRAM usage.
+On the 690T, the throughput improvement of the Multi-CLP designs grows to 1.54x, requiring 1.63x higher BRAM usage.
+However, it is worth noting that there is a tradeoff between the number of BRAMs used and off-chip memory bandwidth.
+We can save bandwidth by adding more input and output buffers, or we can reduce buffer sizes at the cost of higher bandwidth.

-We illustrate this phenomenon in Figure~\ref{fig:bram-vs-bandwidth}, showing the options for the two Multi-CLP systems.
-The Multi-CLP designs shown in Table~\ref{table:performance} were chosen to match the memory bandwidth used by the Single-CLP system.
+We illustrate this phenomenon in Figure~\ref{fig:bram-vs-bandwidth}, showing the options for the two Multi-CLP designs.
+The Multi-CLP designs shown in Table~\ref{table:performance} were chosen to roughly match the memory bandwidth used by the Single-CLP system.
 However, one could also adjust this tradeoff, saving BRAMs while using more bandwidth.
-All alternatives for each system have near identical throughput (e.g., all 690T designs share the 85.65 image/sec throughput shown in the table, with differences bounded by $step$ in Listing~\ref{list:optimize}), but each gives different BRAM/bandwidth choices.
+All alternatives for each system have nearly identical throughput (e.g., all 690T designs have the same throughput as shown in the table, with the differences bounded by $step$ in Listing~\ref{list:optimize}), but each makes a different tradeoff between BRAM capacity and off-chip bandwidth.
 For example, the points labeled A and C correspond to the iso-bandwidth designs described above.
-Another useful example is represented by the points labeled B and D, which allow the Multi-CLP designs to match the BRAM utilization of the Single-CLP systems, at the expense of bandwidth.
-Point B reduces the 485T Multi-CLP BRAM usage to 729, but increases the bandwidth requirement to 1.61 GB/s.
-On the 690T FPGA, Point D represents an alternate design using only 866 BRAMs, but requiring a bandwidth of 3.44 GB/s.
-Given specific bandwidth and BRAM constraints, the optimization tool or the designer can choose between different points along the tradeoff line.
+Another useful example is represented by points B and D, which allow the Multi-CLP designs to approximate the BRAM utilization of the Single-CLP designs, at the expense of bandwidth.
+Point B reduces the 485T Multi-CLP BRAM usage to 619, but increases the bandwidth requirement to 1.46 GB/s.
+On the 690T FPGA, point D represents an alternate design using only 1075 BRAMs, but requiring a bandwidth of 2.44 GB/s.
+Given specific bandwidth and BRAM constraints, the optimization tool or the designer can choose between different points along the curve.